Baby & Me

 Group Swim Lessons

 Each session is 4 weeks and includes two, 30 minute classes per week.
-Adult and youth lessons are offered simultaneously, but learners will be separated and led by different instructors.
 The cost for the 8 lesson session is $45 for members and $50 for non-members.

 No more than 6 learners/instructor.
 Lessons are structured progressively to advance learner’s abilities throughout the program.
 More advanced lessons are available upon request.